jwaldmann/logical-juggling/README.md

 Model
 -----

-* a Place is a pair of Person and Time (all places are points inside a rectangle)
+* a Place is a pair of Person and Time (all places are points inside a rectangle, one axis is time, other axis is person)
 * a Pattern is a bijection between Places and Places (expressed by arrows in this rectangle.
   Bijection means that each place has exactly one incoming arrow (a catch), and exactly one outgoing arrow (a throw)).